epklein/epklein.github.io/_posts/2023Q3/2023-09-14-progressive-deployments.md

 ---
-title: Progressive Deployment
+title: Progressive Deployments
-categories: [SWE Management, Software Engineering]
+categories: [Software Engineering, SWE Management]
-tags: [Delivery]
+tags: [Deployment, Delivery]
-excerpt: "Strategies to execute progressive deployments"
+excerpt: "Strategies to execute successful progressive deployments"
 ---

 Rolling out a product or improvement involves deploying and launching new features or updates to an existing user base.
 This is an integral part of operating any digital platform.